 The customer's average annual price is not known at the time of sale and the actual price is received on a delayed basis at the end of the year, once the average annual price has been finalized.
 As a result, we estimate the average price and adjust the estimate to actual in the fourth quarter when the information is provided by the customer at the end of each year.
 Information used in developing the estimate includes such factors as production and pricing information from the customer, current spot prices, third-party analyst forecasts, publications and other industry information.
 The accuracy of our estimates typically increases as the year progresses based on additional information in the market becoming available and the customer's ability to more accurately determine the average price it will realize for the year.

 The following represents the historical accuracy of our pricing estimates related to the derivative as well as the impact on revenue resulting from the difference between the estimated price and the actual price for each quarter during 2012, 2011 and 2010 prior to receiving final information from the customer for tons consumed during each year:

-2012 2011 2010 Final Price Estimated Price Impact on Revenue (in millions) Final Price Estimated Price Impact on Revenue (in millions) Final Price Estimated Price Impact on Revenue (in millions) First Quarter \$650 \$698 (\$9.8) \$700 \$715 (\$0.7) \$593 \$624 (\$0.8) Second Quarter 650 678 (7.9) 700 731 (5.8) 593 634 (12.1) Third Quarter 650 663 (3.3) 700 716 (4.3) 593 609 (7) Fourth Quarter 650 650 700 700 593 593
+2012 2 2011 2010 Final Price Estimated Price Impact on Revenue (In Millions) Final Estimated Price Impact on Revenue (In Millions) Final Price Estir mated Price Impact on Revenue (In Millions) First Quarter \$ 650 TO VIEW OF STREET (9.8) \$ 700 \$ 715 \$ (0.7) \$ 593 \$ 624 \$ (0.8) Second Quarter 650 678 (7.9) 700 731 (5.8) 593 634 (12.1) Third Quarter 650 663 (3.3) 700 716 (4.3) 593 609 (7) Fourth Quarter 650 650 ery Coding very volume 700 700 593 593 utilize economic mineral reserves for evaluating potential impairments of mine assets and in determining maximum useful lives utilized to calculate depreciation and amortization of long-lived mine assets.
+Increases or decreases in mineral reserves or mine lives could significantly affect these items.